Dangers and bad effects of burning plastics and rubber on humans & global warming

 Dioxins are the most toxic to the human organisms, They are a hormone disruptor and persistent, and they accumulate in our body and thus the mothers give it directly to their babies via the placenta, Dioxins also settle on the crops and in our waterways where they wind up in our food, They accumulate in our bodies and they are passed on to our children.

-carbon dioxide is the major gas emitted by the trash burning, Those emissions are dwarfed by others sources on the global scale such as the cars and the power plants, amounting to just 5 percent of total global carbon dioxide emissions.
+Carbon dioxide is the major gas emitted by the trash burning, Those emissions are dwarfed by other sources on the global scale such as the cars and the power plants, amounting to just 5 percent of total global carbon dioxide emissions.

 29 percent of global anthropogenic emissions of small particulate matter (tiny solid particles and liquid droplets from the dust to the metals that can penetrate deep into the lungs) come from the trash fires.

-Burning of plastic, rubber or painted materials creates the poisonous fumes and they can have damaging health effects for the people who have the asthmatic or the heart conditions.
+Burning of plastic, rubber, or painted materials creates poisonous fumes and they can have damaging health effects for the people who have asthmatic or heart conditions.

-Plastic burning can increase the risk of the heart diseases, the respiratory diseases such as asthma and the emphysema, and It causes the rashes, nausea, or the headaches, It damages in the nervous system, the kidney or the liver, in the reproductive and development system.
+Plastic burning can increase the risk of heart diseases, the respiratory diseases such as asthma and the emphysema, and It causes rashes, nausea, or headaches, It damages in the nervous system, the kidney or the liver, in the reproductive and development system.

-Long-term exposure to styrene can affect the central nervous system, causing the headaches, the fatigue, the weakness, and the depression, Not only these people who are burning the trash are exposed to these pollutants but also their neighbours, children & families.
+Long-term exposure to styrene can affect the central nervous system, causing headaches, fatigue, weakness, and depression, Not only these people who are burning the trash are exposed to these pollutants but also their neighbours, children & families.